bomonike/bomonike.github.io/odoo.md

 1. Community Tools Teams (providing support to members, e.g. Backport, OpenUpgrade, admin)

 <a target="_blank" href="https://www.odoo.com/documentation/17.0/administration/on_premise/community_to_enterprise.html">Switch from Community to Enterprise</a>
-begins with a backup, shutdown, install of the web_enterprise module,
+begins with a backup, shutdown, install of the web_enterprise module.

 ## Pricing